 While you are entering this information, you will observe that cells for the "Total" and "Total Percentage" will be auto calculated and will reflect one of three colors.
 If the cell is yellow, it indicates that the amount is the total awarded amount; if the color is green, it indicates the amount is the same as the total awarded amount; and if the cell turns red, it indicates that the amount is above the total awarded amount.
-All applic must reflect green once you are finished filling in your spending plan for each month.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.
+All applicates that the amount is above the total awarded amount.

-In the same way, you will notice the end column (07 thru 015) will also change colors.
-Once again, yellow indicates that the total amount for the total of all months for the category is under the total budgeted am (reflected in the "B" column), the green indicates that the monthly total for the category matches the total categorical budget, and red indicates that the monthly total exceeds the categorical budget.
+In the same way, you will notice the end column (07 thru O15) will also change colors.
+Once again, yellow indicates that the total amount for the total of all months for the category is under the total budgeted ame (reflected in the "B" column), the green indicates that the monthly total for the category matches the total categorical budget, and red indicates that the monthly total exceeds the categorical budget.
 All cells must before submitting the spending plan.
 At the bottom of each column, a monthly percentage of the total budget is also calculated.
 The sum of all monthly percentages must equal 100% of the total award.

-APPENDIX F
+APPENDIX F: PROGRAM REQUIREMENTS